preetsuthar17/preetsuthar.me/articles/font-size-slider.md

 </div>
 ```

 We got the element it self.
-Now to get the value of range slider we need to use `eventListener` in JavaScript
+Now to get the value of range slider we need to use `eventListener` in Javascript

 ```javascript
 fontSizeSlider.addEventListener("input", () => {});